se-panfilov/anarchy-engine/apps/showcases-core/EULA.md

 ## 1. License Grant

-Subject to this EULA, Licensor grants you a personal, non-exclusive, non-transferable, revocable license to install and use {{PACKAGE_NAME}} on devices you own or control for {{USAGE_SCOPE}} purposes.
+Subject to this EULA, Licensor grants you a personal, non-exclusive, non-transferable, revocable license to install and use showcases-core on devices you own or control for purposes.

 ## 2. Ownership

-The Game is licensed, not sold. {{LEGAL_ENTITY_NAME}} and its licensors retain all title and IP rights. **Open-source components** are licensed under their respective terms.
+The Game is licensed, not sold.
+Sergei Aleksandrovich Panfilov and its licensors retain all title and IP rights. **Open-source components** are licensed under their respective terms.

 ## 3. Permitted Use & Restrictions